Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Compressible law of the wall for temperature

-\begin{itemize} \item \,\, \textbf{Distribution in the viscous sublayer} \end{itemize} As the law of the wall includes both the linear law for the viscous sublayer and the log-law for the overlap layer \citep{Coles1956, Chen2022, Guo2022}.
-To satisfy the linear law in the viscous sublayer, additional constraints should be imposed.
+The LoW includes both the linear law for the viscous sublayer and the log-law for the overlap layer \citep{Coles1956, Chen2022, Guo2022}.
+To ensure that the linear law is satisfied in the viscous sublayer, additional constraints should be imposed.
 Before proceeding, we emphasize that \(T^+_{VD}\) and \(T^+_{SL}\) are not redefined in the viscous sublayer.
 Rather, their distributions defined in Eqs.~\eqref{eq:VD_Tplus} and \eqref{eq:SL_Tplus} are evaluated in this region.

 Considering the global energy balance equation, Eq.~\eqref{eq:global_energy_balance_2}, it can be verified that the molecular heat conduction \(q^\mu_T\) dominates in the viscous sublayer, while \(q^t_k\) and \(q_f\) are negligible.
 Consequently, Eq.~\eqref{eq:global_energy_balance_2} reduces to: